Global marketing mews – 14 August 2015

 This is not the only new feature Qwant has launched in recent months.
 Earlier this year, Qwant launched a child-friendly version designed for children aged between 3 and 12 years old.

 Qwant is a French search engine that was launched in 2013.
-Unlike most search engines, it doesn’t track users’ online activities.
+Unlike most search engines, it does not track users’ online activities.
 It handled 1.6 billion searches last year – less than half the number that Google deals with in one day.

 The system will be especially for useful for assessing the credit score of young Indians who may not yet have a traditional credit score from their bank due to their age.